Artworks and Artists of Surrealism

 Oppenheim was one of the few women Surrealists whose work was exhibited with the group.
 Like Giacometti she worked primarily with objects.
 This work, also known under the title Luncheon in Fur, with its unsettling juxtaposition of a domestic object and animality, is a quintessential example of Surrealist ideas.
 The artist makes strange a teacup, saucer, and spoon purchased at typical department store - objects that were familiar are made disturbingly off-putting as the viewer must imagine drinking tea from a fur-covered cup.

-Fur-covered cup, saucer, and spoon - Museum of Modern Art, New York
+Fur-covered cup, saucer, and spoon - The Museum of Modern Art, New York

 The Barbarians (1937)

 Max Ernst was known for his automatic writing techniques including frottage, grattage, and collage.
 Here he uses grattage, which requires taking a painted canvas, placing it on a textured surface, and scraping off paint.
 The method introduces elements of chance and unpredictability to the work as the artist is forced to release some control of the creative process.
 The grattaged canvas was then used by Ernst as inspiration for further imagery.
 The Barbarians is typically Surrealist as it is fraught with bizarre juxtapositions, mysterious figures, and dream-inspired symbols.
 The bird imagery is one of the staples of Ernst's work - he experienced a childhood trauma related to the death of his pet bird and as an adult developed a bird alter ego named Loplop.